 In 2003, Celtic Energy was hired as a Project Facilitator by the National Renewable Energy Laboratory (NREL) and expanded into Federal energy project oversight.
 In 2005, DOE assumed the contract from NREL and CEI was certified as a D.O.E.
 Project Facilitator.
 As a Project Facilitator for the U.S. Department of Energy’s Super ESPC program, CEI managed multi-million dollar Energy Savings Performance Contracting projects for numerous Federal Government clients including: Fort Drum, Fort Benning, DOE Headquarters, McGuire Air Force Base, Edwards Air Force Base, MacDill Air Force Base, NASA, and more.
 CEI is currently providing technical oversight, measurement & verification, and commissioning of the Central Utility Plant at the FDA’s White Oak Federal Research Center.
 In 2013 we were awarded GSA Contract GS-21F-0076Y from the United States General Services Administration, making it simpler for Federal and State agencies to procure our services.
 Today, we do a substantial amount of business with Federal agencies.

 Since 2004, CEI has also been involved in oversight and advisory roles with state governments.
-We are an approved energy consultant in the States of Connecticut, Delaware, Louisiana, Massachusetts, Nevada, New Mexico, and Rhode Island, and have done substantial work for the North Carolina University system and D.O.T.
+We are an approved energy consultant in the States of Connecticut, Delaware, Louisiana, Massachusetts, Nevada, New Mexico, Rhode Island, and Utah, and have done substantial work for the North Carolina University system and D.O.T.
 In 2011, CEI was hired to write the Energy Savings Performance Contract Best Practices manual for use by Connecticut project owners.
-Since 2013, we have served as the Technical Reviewer for Connecticut C-PACE projects, and continue to expand our work with PACE projects in a number of states that are now developing PACE programs.
-We are now proudly serving as an Independent Third-Party Review on Texas PACE projects.
+Since 2013, we have served as the Technical Reviewer for Connecticut C-PACE projects, and continue to expand our work developing PACE projects in a number of states that are now developing PACE programs.
+We are now proudly serving as an Independent Third-Party Reviewer on PACE projects in several states.

-In September, 2012 Chris Lotspeich joined CEI as Director of Sustainability Services.
+In September, 2012 Chris Lotspeich (formerly of Rocky Mountain Institute) joined CEI as Director of Sustainability Services.
 Chris heads the team responsible for all sustainability-related services including energy reliability and resiliency, alternative and distributed energy systems, microgrid development, public safety and security, conserving energy and water, minimizing greenhouse gas emissions and waste, and enhancing environmental quality.

 Today, CEI maintains a nationwide as well as a local presence in the oversight and management of numerous energy projects for a wide variety of clients, and is constantly evolving to meet the challenges presented by increasing electric rates, climate change, and new environmental protection legislation.